Italy's Monte dei Paschi to open books to potential partners

 But a potential takeover has resistance from inside bank as well as among some of UniCredit’s leading domestic investors.

-To remove the key hurdle to a potential deal, Italy is working on a complex scheme entailing both guarantees and a possible spin-off to address around 10 billion euros in claims, both judicial and out of court, faced by MPS.
+To remove the key hurdle to a potential deal, Italy is working on a complex scheme entailing both guarantees and a possible spin-off involving state-owned firm Fintecna to address around 10 billion euros in claims, both judicial and out of court, faced by MPS.

-Reporting by Giuseppe Fonte and Valentina Za; Editing by Kirsten Donovan and David Evans
+Reporting by Giuseppe Fonte and Valentina Za; Editing by Kirsten Donovan, David Evans and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.